I was not a good singer when I was young.

 - Fill your belly with air and focus on holding it for a second or two.
 Then slowly let the air out like a balloon.
 Use visualization to help you learn to move air in and out of your stomach.

 - Now stand up try breathing deeply in the same way.
 Imagine a rubber band around your waist.
 Breathe in slowly through your nose and imagine pushing the rubber band outwards.
 Keep your shoulders relaxed and level; try not to raise them at all.
 Exhale slowly through your nose and mouth, while picturing the rubber band contracting again.

 You want to learn to be economical with your breath, so you never end up out of breath while singing.
-Try the following exercises.
+Try the following exercises to learn breath control.

 When you sing, you need to fill your lungs with air quickly, so it is important to be able to do this.
 Fill your lungs fast, as you would if you were going to blow up an air mattress.
 Notice how your body feels when you fill it with air, so that you can easily replicate this when singing.

-- Practice exhaling slowly.
 Pretend you are trying to keep a feather afloat and breathe out an even stream of air (you could even get a real feather to practice).
 Make sure that your abdomen deflates as you breathe out, not your chest.